 We do not know why the woman in this story was breaking her marriage vows but the scribes and the Pharisees clearly see upholding the moral law as a means of upholding social order.
 Making an example of those who transgress the law educates the population and strengthens social cohesion.
-For the crowd, the issue is so clear cut that the reasons behind the woman's actions are not even considered.
+For the crowd, the issue is so clear cut that the reasons A 2010 Lenten Study compiled by the World Council of Churches, the World Student Christian Federation behind the woman's actions are not even considered.
 The man, her 'partner in crime' is absent - physically, and as a factor in all the discussions.
 Her complex personal situation has been made an exhibit for public discussion.